 Skip to content

-Low Noise IEPE Interface for Measurement Microphones
+Low Noise IEPE Sensor Interface

 This IEPE measurement microphone USB interface was specially developed for high-quality condenser measurement microphones for measuring particularly low sound levels.